Difference between brand value and brand essence.

 Nike: Authentic Athletic Performance

-From these brand essence examples, you would see how you, as a consumer, can perceive these individual brands as they are putting in their honest ‘soul’ and ‘emotions’ in making their customers’ dreams come true.
+From these brand essence examples, you would see how you, as a consumer, can perceive these individual brands as putting in their honest ‘soul’ and ‘emotions’ in making their customers’ dreams come true.
 Think about it again – “Think Different” – this simple phrase resonates with me, and this spark is what you’re looking for in your brand loyalists.

 Using these companies as inspiration– think to yourself, what does your business mean to you?
 What should your customers feel when they’re reminded of your brand?
 That is the moment for you to shine and jump on the opportunity to find the perfect one!